ShirleyXingyuLiu/shirleyxingyuliu.github.io/_posts/2023-01-06-Are-framing-effects-reasonable.md

 ## Are framing effects reasonable?
 ### Pyshcologists' opinions

-Many psychologists argue that framing effects are mistakes because they violate the rational pricniple of<font color = "FC6B4C"> description invaraiance </font>: people's responses towards the same object should not change simply based on description.
-Here's an argument for <font color = "FC6B4C"> description invariance </font>:
+Many psychologists argue that framing effects are mistakes because they violate the rational pricniple of description invaraiance: people's responses towards the same object should not change simply based on description.
+Here's an argument for description invariance:

 <font color = "FC6B4C">
 It is unreasonable for people to be influenced because the two descriptions convey exactly the same information about the ground beef.